PouceHeure/blog/content/projects/project_autosys_traffic-light-detection.md

 - `TL_TOP_ORANGE`: 4
 - `TL_BOTTOM_ORANGE`: 5

-This labeling strategy allows the model to distinguish between the top and bottom lights as well as their colors.
+This labeling strategy allows the model to distinguish both the position (top or bottom) and the color of the traffic lights.

-The following figure show the dataset distribution.
-We tried to get for anyone a minimal value.
-The light duration of the color explain the current distribution, where the light red it's more present than the light green and orange.
+The following figure shows the dataset distribution.
+We aimed to ensure a minimum number of samples for each class.
+The duration of each light color explains the current imbalance—red lights appear more frequently than green or orange.

-The position impacts this distribution, because far of the traffic light, the lisibility of the bottom light is hard or not possible, because the view is hidden by tree.
+Additionally, the position of the camera affects the distribution.
+From a distance, the bottom lights are often difficult or impossible to see, especially when their view is obstructed by trees.

-{{< figure src="/images/traffic_light/model/labels_light.png" caption="Labels Distributions" width="500">}}
+{{< figure src="/images/traffic_light/model/labels_light.png" caption="Labels Distributions" width="300">}}

-#### Training
+### Training

 The YOLO model has been trained on the dataset created previously.
 The following figure shows a batch of the training.